 Transportation Network Operator (TNO) license — Maryland drivers must provide consent during the application process, and Lyft will apply for the license on your behalf.

-*Drivers with Express Drive vehicles must have a valid, non-temporary DC, MD, or VA driver's license.
+*Only drivers with a non-temporary DC, MD, or VA driver's license are eligible for pickups originating in DC.
 Temporary licenses will not be accepted.

 Virginia, Maryland, or D.C.
 State Vehicle Inspection Certificate